-If you’re not already familiar with the process of creating events, then before reading this guide please review our guide on creating events.
+If you’re not already familiar with the process of creating events, please review our guide on creating events before reading this guide.

 Getting Started with Recurring Events

 Whether you’re converting an existing single event into an event series or creating a new event series from scratch, you’ll want to begin at the Time & Date settings for your event.
 With recurring events, the first occurrence of your event series will reflect the options chosen for Start/End under this heading, just as if you were creating a single event.
 You’ll want to ensure that you’ve specified the correct start date, end date, and start and end times for the first event in your series before proceeding further.

 Once you’ve finished making your selections for the first event in your series, you’ll see an Event Series option located just below the Start/End options for your event.